algorandfoundation/puya/docs/language-guide.md

 realised in combination with the framework approach.
 Supplying a set of interfaces representing smart contract development and AVM functionality required allows for the possibility of implementing those interfaces in pure Python!
-This will make it possible in the near future for you to execute tests your smart contracts without deploying them to Algorand, and even step into and break-point debug your code from those tests.
+This will make it possible in the near future for you to execute tests against your smart contracts without deploying them to Algorand, and even step into and break-point debug your code from those tests.

 The framework provides interfaces to the underlying AVM types and operations.
 By virtue of the AVM being statically typed, these interfaces are also statically typed, and require your code to be as